This post may contain affiliate links. Please see our disclosure policy.

 • All Purpose Flour – make sure to measure your flour with a kitchen scale.
 If using a measuring cup, spoon the flour into the cup as opposed to scooping the flour out of the container.
 It’s the best way to make sure you don’t add too much flour to the recipe.

-• Baking Powder - to give these cookies their nice fluffy texture.
-No baking soda needed.
+• Baking Soda – to give these cookies their nice fluffy texture.

 • Cornstarch – prevents the cookies from spreading too much and also gives these soft cookies a nice chewy texture.